Thrilling Adventure Hour: History

 The final performance of The Thrilling Adventure and Supernatural Suspense Hour at M Bar was in January 2010.
 In March 2010, The Thrilling Adventure Hour shortened its title and started its run at Largo at the Coronet where it continued.
 Beginning in January 2011, the Thrilling Adventure Hour began podcasting sketches from past performances.
 In January 2011, the cast took the show on the road for the first time and performed two shows at SF Sketchfest.
 In October 2011, the Thrilling Adventure Hour podcast joined the network of podcasts released by Chris Hardwick's Nerdist Industries.

 At SDCC 2014, Thrilling Adventure Hour performed a live crossover show with the cast of Welcome to Night Vale titled "Thrilling Adventure Hour & Welcome to Night Vale Crossover", which was released for sale on Night Vale's Bandcamp and the iTunes music store on October 1, 2014.

 In 2015, it was announced that after 10 years of live monthly Thrilling Adventure Hour stage performances, the last such performance would be April 11, 2015.
 Also announced, was that there will be two new monthly comics in the Sparks Nevada and Beyond Belief storylines, starting February 2015.
 The podcast will continue in the form of audio versions of the comic books.

-The Thrilling Adventure Hour returned for new episodes in October 2018.
+The Thrilling Adventure Hour returned for new episodes in October 2018, as "Thrilling Adventure Hour Treasury".